BensThoughts/zero-node-integration/README.md

 It will automatically build docker images locally, keeping the most recent version tagged with recent and the commit hash it is based on.
 It will clean up older versions from the local image store as it goes.
 This makes testing locally easy.

-When you are ready to release you can bump the version automatically and push the image to your registry with a new semantic version tag (patch, minor, or major), the git commit hash it is based on, and the recent tag.
+When you are ready to release you can bump the version automatically and push the image to your registry with a semantic version tag, a git commit hash tag, and the recent tag.
 This makes keeping track of versions in your registry, the commit hash they came from, and which is the most recent very easy.

 # How to setup: